Inventory Files / Hosts Files in Ansible¶

 Translating an Inventory to Yaml¶

-Just like checking your hosts file, you can use ansible-inventory
+Just like checking your hosts file, you can use ansible-inventory to translate an

-inventory to .yaml
+inventory to .yaml format.

-By default, the --list
+By default, the --list option will output json.

-You can also output in toml format with --toml
+You can also output in toml format with --toml.

 Specifying Different Groups of Hosts (Grouping Hosts)¶